-A region contains up to three output sections depending on the contents and the number of sections with different attributes.
+A region contains up to four output sections depending on the contents and the number of sections with different attributes.
 By default, the output sections in a region are sorted according to their attributes.
-Any RO output section is first, then the RW output section, and finally the ZI output section.
+Any XO output section is first, followed by the RO output section, then the RW output section, and finally the ZI output section.
 A region typically maps onto a physical memory device, such as ROM, RAM, or peripheral.
 You can change the order of output sections using scatter-loading.